bimaalbertus/bimaalbertus/README.md

 - **TailwindCSS** 🎨
 - **Python**, **Django**, & **PyTorch** 🐍🕸️🧠

-I'm constantly working to grow and learn more to become a better Fullstack Developer! 💡💪
+I'm constantly working to grow and learn more to become a CEO of my own tech company! 💡💪

 My goal is to keep learning, innovating, and improving my skills in the tech world.
 Who knows, maybe one day I'll become the CEO of my own tech company! 🚀